stuffbydavid/Mine-imator/README.md

 Bugfixes:
 <ul>
   <li>Fixed custom object fog color not being animatable with environment timelines.</li>
-  <li>Fixed sounds with positive end time not repeating in animation playback.</li>
+  <li>Fixed sounds with extended end time not repeating in animation playback.</li>
+  <li>Fixed "Randomize blocks" setting for blocks not being saved.</li>
   <li>Fixed minutes counter in timeline timer not resetting when an hour has passed.</li>
   <li>Fixed incorrect frame order with interpolated textures.</li>
 </ul>